-- 72 BASF had established an information network between itself and its distributors, including the applicant, in order to ensure regular supply to the European market in a time of shortage.
-In order to fulfil its delivery obligations towards customers for Glasurit products, it wished to be aware of product flows and the sales situation in the various national markets. - 73 The applicant also maintains that it was under a duty to supply customers in its contract territory as best it could.
-Having been contacted by IMF, it was quite normal that it should first examine delivery possibilities with BASF in order to avoid committing a breach of its contractual obligations.
-It was not allowed to use slender resources to accept new orders or make deliveries outside its territory. - The lawfulness of the conduct it pursued finds recognition, it submits, in the recitals in the preamble to Commission Regulation (EEC) No 1983/83 of 22 June 1983 on the application of Article 85(3) of the Treaty to categories of exclusive distribution agreements (OJ 1983 L 173, p.
+Glasurit products, it wished to be aware of product flows and the sales situation in the various national markets.

+- 102 The applicant further considers that it might legitimately expect its exclusive distributors to take care to ensure the best possible supply to established customers in their respective territories, and not to use slender resources to accept new orders or carry out deliveries outside those territories. - 103 The lawfulness of the conduct it pursued finds recognition, it submits, in the recitals in the preamble to Commission Regulation (EEC) No 1983/83 of 22 June 1983 on the application of Article 85(3) of the Treaty to categories of exclusive distribution agreements (OJ 1983 L 173, p.
 1), just as it had done so in Commission Regulation No 67/67/EEC of 22 March 1967 on the application of Article 85(3) of the Treaty to certain categories of exclusive dealing agreements (OJ, English Special Edition 1967, p.
 10).
-The parties to an exclusive distribution agreement may thus include clauses allowing the manufacturer to verify whether the main purpose of such an agreement, namely to operate intensively in the contract territory, is being respected by the distributor. - 75 Accinauto further observes that, according to the statements of the complainant reproduced in point 22 of the preamble to the contested decision, BASF gave its consent in March 1986 to Accinauto supplying IMF, provided that the discount was no more than 19% of Accinauto's published trade price.
-Those statements are contradicted by the fact that, at the time, IMF accepted an 8% discount and that during the whole of 1986 no discount of 19% was granted to it by Accinauto.
-It would be contrary to all business experience for IMF to have contented itself with an 8% discount if M. Dudouet had disclosed the prospect of BASF's agreeing to the grant of a discount of up to 19% of the published trade price.
-In Accinauto's submission, that is a convincing indication that the complainant was equally inaccurate in relaying the remainder of the telephone conversation between Accinauto and BASF.
+The parties to an exclusive distribution agreement may thus include clauses allowing the manufacturer to verify whether the main purpose of such an agreement, namely to operate intensively in the contract territory, is being respected by the distributor. - 104 The applicant maintains that the situation of shortage referred to gives a different complexion to the facts found by the Commission and thus permits a different explanation from that adopted in the contested decision (Case 77/77 BP v Commission [1978] ECR 1513, paragraphs 32 and 33; Joined Cases 29/83 and 30/83 CRAM and Rheinzink v Commission [1984] ECR 1679, paragraph 16). - 105 The Commission reaffirms its conclusion that the parties' implementation of the agreement, especially after March 1986, confirms that Article 2(2) thereof did in fact reserve for the manufacturer a right to approve passive sales.

-76 It is also clear from an internal note signed by Mr Augustin dated 5 June 1990 that BASF was informed of all supplies made by Accinauto to IMF in 1989.
-Accinauto therefore challenges the Commission's assumption that it intended to conceal its exports to the United Kingdom by invoicing in the name of Technipaint.

-77 The Commission reaffirms its conclusion that the parties' implementation of the agreement, especially after March 1986, confirms that Article 2(2) thereof did in fact reserve for the manufacturer a right to approve passive sales.
 It submits that the applicant's explanations are unconvincing, and not capable of invalidating the legal assessment of the conduct noted in the contested decision.
+It also points out that the applicant had already pleaded its difficulties in supply during the administrative procedure, and that these were made the subject of an in-depth analysis in the context of that procedure.